bx9900/pages-brandoxu-test.github.io/index.md

+# AWS Serverless MCP Server

+## Overview

+The AWS Serverless Model Context Protocol (MCP) Server is an open-source tool that combines AI assistance with serverless expertise to streamline how developers build serverless applications.
+It provides contextual guidance specific to serverless development, helping developers make informed decisions about architecture, implementation, and deployment throughout the entire application development lifecycle.
+With AWS Serverless MCP, developers can build reliable, efficient, and production-ready serverless applications with confidence.

 Key benefits of the Serverless MCP Server include:
 - AI-powered serverless development: Provides rich contextual information to AI coding assistants to ensure your serverless application aligns with AWS best practices.
 - Comprehensive tooling: Offers tools for initialization, deployment, monitoring, and troubleshooting of serverless applications.